 Licensed Mental Health Counselor (credentials: LMHC, LPC, LCPC)

 Licensed mental health counselors have a master's degree in counseling or a closely related mental health discipline, plus a minimum of two years of post-master's clinical work under the supervision of a licensed or certified mental health professional.
-Counselors perform a variety of services to individuals, couples, and families, including assessment and diagnosis, psychotherapy, treatment planning, substance abuse treatment, crisis management, and prevention programs.
+Counselors perform a variety of services to individuals, couples, and families, including assessment and diagnosis, psychotherapy, treatment planning, substance use treatment, crisis management, and prevention programs.

 Advanced Practice Registered Nurse (credentials: APRN, APN, ARNPP, MHN)